akaterra/unitsnap.js/readme.md

 ##### SnapshotMemoryProvider

-Memory provider allows to load and save temporary snapshot in memory.
+Memory provider allows to load and save temporary snapshot in the process memory.

 ```javascript
 snapshot.setMemoryProvider();